 In The One Page Financial Plan, Carl Richards approaches personal finance from the ‘why’, instead of the ‘how’.
-He stresses the importance of figuring out why money is important to you, and what you want to accomplish from this.
+Richards emphasizes over and over that financial planning is pointless if it doesn’t accomplish your goals.
+He stresses the importance of figuring out why money is important to you, and what you want to accomplish.
 This lays out the foundation for setting goals that are appropriate for you, rather than cookie cutter goals that the financial industry thrusts on you.

 While I do strive to only write accurate information and dispense valuable advice, I am not a licensed financial adviser.
 All information is based solely on my personal experience and personal research and should be treated as such.
 Find out more.